moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 - **arm:** Specifies the target architecture as ARM.

 ### Barebox Bootloader:
 - **bb:** Indicates the use of Barebox as the bootloader.
-Barebox is a lightweight and flexible bootloader often used in embedded systems.
+Barebox is a lightweight and flexible bootloader

 ### Linux Operating System:
 - **linux:** Specifies the use of the Linux kernel as the operating system.